robincornett/scriptless-social-sharing/readme.txt

 == Changelog ==

-= 3.0.1 =
-* fixed: compatibility issue with WordPress versions before 5.0

 = 3.1.0 =
+Adds filters on button links, ability to prevent block registration, improvements on SVG output.

+= 3.1.0 =
 * added: links opening in new tabs are no noopener, noreferrer, and nofollow by default, and can be filtered
 * added: filter on the link target
 * added: custom class on the hidden Pinterest image
+* added: option to prevent the Scriptless block from being registered
 * changed: source SVG is set to role="img"
 * updated: Font Awesome 5.10.1
 * fixed: SVG role and aria attributes